 You can create another root user by adding an entry under cn=Root DNs, cn=config.
-By default, the new root user will receive the default set of root privileges.
-If you want the new root user to have a limited set of privileges, you can remove the privileges using the dsconfig tool.
+Whether the new root DN inherits the default set of root privileges is determined by the value of ds-cfg-inherit-default-root-privileges.
+Data under cn=Root DNs, cn=config is not replicated.
+Therefore the following steps need to be repeated on every system.